coras-company-code/Planets/Theory/Basics.md

 ## Multiline String Literals
 If you need a string that spans several lines, use a multiline string literal—a sequence of characters surrounded by three double quotation marks:
 ![image](https://user-images.githubusercontent.com/44570720/127146031-b374c04b-ea5f-487a-baa2-37ad96a93e72.png)

+## Higher Order Functions / Closures
+Higher order functions are simply functions that operate on other functions by either taking a function as an argument, or returning a function.
+Swift’s Array type has a few methods that are higher order functions: sorted, map, filter, and reduce.
+These methods use **closures** to allow us to pass in functionality that can then determine how we want the method to work on an array of objects.

+**Map**
+map() will take a value out of its container, transform it using the code you specify, then put it back in its container.

+the orginal array may contain optionals to be tranformed (nil will result in nil), the transformation may result in an optional, e.g convert String to Int: Int("2") -> 2, Int("Cat") -> nil or both meaning the new array stores an optional optional (??) [flatMap()]

+optionals make map complicated/dangerous if the transformed array now stores optionals (that may be nils), so we have flatMap() and compactMap() to combat this:

+*compactMap()* performs a transformation, but if your transformation returns an optional it will be unwrapped and have any nil values discarded.

+*flatMap()* performs a transformation , but then flattens what comes back so that “optional optional” just becomes “optional”.